Cycling Bali: A Smashing 5 days Itinerary + Hacks & Bike Touring Stories

 Today we’ll go around Mt.
 Agung, the highest peak in Bali with its 3,031m it is, of course, an active volcano.
 We leave early and stop by some beach along the way for a little ‘snorkeling.
 Another small climb is ahead and it looks like there are no places to sleep, neither guesthouses nor camping spots.

-This remote village is one of the poorest we saw in Bali, they are much better off though than on other Indonesian islands we visited before.
-They have water, TV, washing machine and electricity.
+This remote village is one of the poorest we have seen in Bali, they are much better off though than on other Indonesian islands we visited before.
+They have water, a TV, a washing machine and electricity.
 We leave an offer to the family, although they try to refuse in every way.

 Cycle Touring Bali – Stage 5: From Mt.
 Agung to Ubud (74km)